How do I sync with CalDAV calendars?

 Solution:

-• Check that calendar is properly linked to resource
+• Check that the calendar is properly linked to the resource

 • Verify CalDAV URL and credentials are still valid